takac/takac.github.com/_posts/2013-01-30-vim-grammar.md

 command is `3 times delete 5 words forward` and the first repetition applies to the whole command, it is more like - *do this next operation THIS many times*.

 This rule is already looks a bit messy.
-Lets move the repetition from the rule definition to the operator and motion definition.
+Let's move the repetition from the rule definition to the operator and motion definition.

 	rule     = operator motion